 Why Moisture Often Develops Under Cabinets

-Cabinets are especially vulnerable to hidden moisture because they create enclosed spaces with limited airflow.
-Once water enters beneath cabinetry, evaporation slows dramatically, allowing moisture to persist long after surrounding surfaces appear dry.
+Cabinets are vulnerable to hidden moisture because they create enclosed spaces with limited airflow.
+Once water reaches the cabinet base, toe-kick area, flooring edge, or wall gap, it can stay trapped long after nearby surfaces look dry.

 How Cabinets Trap Moisture